 “Great.
 Now let’s talk about more enjoyable things.”

 After the tense beginnings of conversation, the evening went very smoothly.
-Cruz and I continued to talk into the wee hours of the morning, until our eyes just couldn’t support our desires any more.
+Cruz and I continued to talk into the wee hours of the morning until our eyes just couldn’t support our desire to continue any more.

-After I got back to my room, I made an executive decision not to brush my teeth.
+When I made my way back to my room I made an executive decision not to brush my teeth.
 I know it’s gross, but I was just so tired.
 Plus, it felt more like I was about to take a nap as opposed to sleeping for the night.
 I was scheduled to meet Cruz again in five hours, and this time I was going to be ready for him to arrive.

-I put my head on my pillow, and drowsiness instantly overtook me.
+I put my head on my pillow and drowsiness instantly overtook me.
 And as I drifted off to sleep, for the first time in awhile, my dreams were filled with fear.
 I didn’t have the mental resources to dwell on the whys or the hows.
 My mind and body simply embraced the sleep and the message it was brought.

 My darling little angel